SamuelMBWinter/DiffractionPatterns/README.md

 # Diffraction Patterns

 This script uses a specified function for the transmission of the electric field in he $x$, $y$ plane.
 The Fraunhoffer diffreaction pattern is the calcultated and plotted using matplotlib.
+Units on the sides of the graph are in cm, power is given in W m^(-2)

 ## Intensity in the Fraunhoffer limit